nuthanc/node_react_server/README.md

 * Status code not important, but anything in the 400 range(checkout status code definitions)
 * 403 not exactly meeting the req, but close enough
 * Import requireCredits in Survey.js

+### Creating Surveys
+* Instead of requiring models/Survey.js file, we create a model for ease in Testing(Issue of running tests with node and mongoose if we require Survey model)